top of page

 Exiting investments can be tough, and so can finding the right lender for a cross collateralized loan.
 Cross collateralization might lead to fewer lenders willing to provide financing.

-This is because using one property as security for multiple loans adds risk for lenders.
-They may worry about getting their money back if a borrower fails to pay the loan.
+That’s because using one property for several loans raises risk for lenders.
+They worry about getting their money back if a borrower defaults.

 Investors could find more options by working with mortgage brokers like Bennett Capital Partners.
 Bennett Capital Partners knows many lenders.
 They understand which ones are best suited for different situations.